 Readmittance into the Piano Project will be the decision of Professor Gilmson, in consultation with the student’s teacher and the Project Coordinator.
 The decision will be based on the availability of a teacher as well as the CONSISTENT PRACTICE AND PROGRESS OF A STUDENT.

 Tuition for participation in the Project is $150.00 per semester, payable immediately after an applicant has been notified of acceptance.
 Tuition is not refundable.
 If you have more than one child in Piano or String Project, payment by installments could be arranged by individual request.
 Tuition from participants is used for UT-Austin music students’ scholarships.

-For returning students we must receive payment postmarked by August 22 or your place will be made available for new students.
+For returning students we must receive payment postmarked by our deadline or your place will be made available for new students.
 Please note once again that tuition is non-refundable.
 As always, make sure that your schedule does not conflict with the Piano Project.

 Please make checks payable to: